ciencialatitud0/EPIC_3/Dorothy_Coding_Challenge/ArtificialIntelligence_and_BioimageAnalysis/README.md

 Submit the complete code used in algorithm development.
 Include a Jupyter notebook for external evaluation, ensuring proper comments.
 Clearly mention any external tools or packages used.
 Make sure they are publicly available and free.
+Include the raw images and annotated mask (of the link to a repository or cloud wher they are stored) if you used a supervised learning approach.

 ## Evaluation
 * Usability (20%): Your code should run smoothly, and its readability should be accessible to external evaluators.